 The reactor core is a cylindrical arrangement of the fuel bundles that is about 12 feet in diameter and 14 feet tall and encased in a steel pressure vessel with walls that are several inches thick.
 The reactor core has essentially no moving parts except for a small number of control rods that are inserted to regulate the nuclear fission reaction.
 Placing the fuel assemblies next to each other and adding water initiates the nuclear reaction.

 A nuclear fuel assembly

 Source: Alternative Energies and Atomic Energy Commission, France (public domain)

 The back end of the nuclear fuel cycle

 Interim storage and final disposal in the United States

 After use in the reactor, fuel assemblies become highly radioactive and must be removed and stored under water at the reactor site in a spent fuel pool for several years.
 Even though the fission reaction has stopped, the spent fuel continues to give off heat from the decay of the radioactive elements that were created when the uranium atoms were split apart.
 The water in the pool serves to both cool the fuel and block the release of radiation.
-From 1968 through June 2013, 241,468 fuel assemblies had been discharged and stored at 118 commercial nuclear reactors in the United States.
+From 1968 through December 31, 2017, a total of 276,879 fuel assemblies had been discharged and stored at the sites of 119 closed and operating commercial nuclear reactors in the United States.

 Within a few years, the spent fuel cools in the pool and may be moved to a dry cask storage container at the power plant site.
-An increasing number of reactor operators now store their older spent fuel in these special outdoor concrete or steel containers with air cooling.
+Many reactor operators store their older spent fuel in these special outdoor concrete or steel containers with air cooling.
 Learn more about spent fuel storage.